-Admission to the college does not qualify a student for admission to education.
+Admission to the college does not qualify a student for admission to programs offered through the Division of Education.
 Spring Hill College undergraduate students seeking admission to an education program normally complete the required lower-division courses in education at Spring Hill prior to being admitted to a program.